 All patients, visitors and staff are required to wear a mask at all times while in our facilities.
 Please put your mask on in the parking lot before you exit your car.
 If you don’t have a mask, we’ll provide one for you as you arrive.

-Based on new evidence regarding the effectiveness of masks with exhalation valves, Children's will no longer allow any visitors to wear masks with exhalation valves (cloth or N95) unless covered with a procedure mask.
-To protect everyone in our facilities, Children's screeners will give a procedure mask to anyone wearing a mask with a valve, which should be worn in place of or over the mask with a valve for their entire visit.
+Based on new evidence regarding the effectiveness of masks with exhalation valves, Children’s will no longer allow any visitors to wear masks with exhalation valves (cloth or N95) unless covered with a procedure mask.
+To protect everyone in our facilities, Children’s screeners will give a procedure mask to anyone wearing a mask with a valve, which should be worn in place of or over the mask with a valve for the entire visit.

 All visitors will be screened upon arrival.
 A screener will take your temperature using a touchless thermometer and ask you a series of health questions.
 Try to arrive early to allow time for the screening.

 Rest assured we’re here for you if you need us.